MapStory/Learning/modules/module0.md

 - All learners should have access to a personal computer with access to the internet.
 - Learners' computers should have _at minimum_ access to a program for working with tabular data that can produce comma-separated files, such as Microsoft Excel.
 Ideally, learners will also have access to a GIS software program that can produce Shapefiles, such as ArcMap or QGIS.
 - Learners should have authorization credentials to log in to the StoryScapes platform or the Instructor should be able to provide learners access to a training version of StoryScapes.
+- Learners should have access to the test data required for the lessons and/or similar types of data of their own to use during activities.

 ### Course Agenda